jadrs/biotracker/README.md

 * **--prescale** (default: 1.0)

 Scaling factor applied to each video frame.
-If set to a value lower than 1.0 it will speed up the processing since the images will be smaller in size.
+If set to a value lower than 1.0 it will speed up the processing since the images will be smaller.
+Scale parameters (eg., --sigma) will be adapted accordingly.

 * **--invert**